The Lancaster Methods of Raising Calves

-We feed a full bottle (2 quarts) as soon after birth as possible, hand-milking the cow’s colostrum right into the bottle.
-Be sure the nipple on your bottle is not too large.
-If it drips a lot or streams out when you hold the bottle upside-down, then the hole is too big and could cause the calf to aspirate milk into its lungs.
+We feed one full bottle (2 quarts) as soon after birth as possible, hand-milking the cow’s colostrum right into the bottle.
+Be sure the nipple on your bottle is not too weak.
+If the nipple drips a lot or streams out when you hold the bottle upside-down, then please replace with a newer one as the hole is too big and could cause the calf to aspirate milk into its lungs.

 For calves getting fresh milk from their mothers via bottle/bucket:

 After colostrum, feed 1 bottle of milk (2 qt/half gal.) twice a day for 2-3 weeks.
 Every twelve hours is a good routine to be on, animals need consistency!
 In winter months, a third bottle can be fed mid-day, or a partial bottle if they can’t handle that much extra yet.

 Grain & hay, or extra water, is not necessary or recommended for these calves, as the milk is sufficient.

 TWO WEEKS to ONE MONTH: